snunezglobant/Bootcamp-Web-UI---Team2/README.md

 <h3>Revisions before "Bootcamp WebUI Final Project Team2 version#1"</h3>

-After pushing that version, we will list the changes we made:
+Before pushing that version, we will list the changes we made:

 <ol>